project-copacetic/copacetic/website/docs/quick-start.md

 title: Quick Start
 ---

-This sample illustrates how to patch containers using vulnerability reports with `copa`.
+This sample illustrates how to patch outdated containers with `copa`.

 ## Prerequisites